Written for a Valentine's Day prompt at Granger Enchanted.

 Prince… it was too much like the Half-Blood Prince or comfort.
 But then… hadn't Snape and Regulus been friends?
 She supposed they might have been and tried to recall whether she'd ever heard anything to consolidate that statement.

-Sirius joined her for breakfast and she spent a cathartic half an hour crying about Ron and talking about what an enormous prat he was.
+Sirius joined her for breakfast and she spent a cathartic half an hour crying again.
 When The Saturday Scorpion, Sirius' tabloid of choice arrived she groaned at the headline.

 HEARTLESS HERMIONE STRIKES AGAIN?

-Hermione Granger, Harry Potter's ex-girlfriend left a distraught Ron Weasley in The Golden Goblin, one of London's most popular restaurants last night.
-Eyewitnesses say the War Hero begged the infamously callous witch, who boasted the broken hearts of Harry Potter, Viktor Krum at a young age, and it is rumoured that she even had her claws in the dashing Puddlemere Captain Oliver Wood.
+Hermione Granger, Harry Potter's ex-girlfriend, left a distraught Ron Weasley in The Golden Goblin last night.
+Eyewitnesses say the War Hero begged the infamously callous witch, who boasts breaking the hearts of Harry Potter and Viktor Krum at a young age, and it's rumoured that she's even had her claws in the dashing Puddlemere Unitede Captain Oliver Wood.

 "She was very rude to him," one fellow diner, a Mrs Talltale from Sussex, comments, "I felt sorry for the poor boy.
 He'd got his proposal all worked out and a lovely ring and she threw it back in his face.
 I've always thought she had a hard streak in her."

-Who will The Man Who Conquered choose in this dramatic break-up?
+And who will The Man Who Conquered choose in this dramatic break-up?
 His wronged, loyal best friend or the scandalous woman many still believe him to be in love with?
-Hads Hermione Granger transferred her affections to rake Sirius Black?
+Has Hermione Granger transferred her affections to rake Sirius Black?
 We'll be watching closely.

 "Apparently you're a notorious womaniser and a rake and we're shagging," she commented lightly.
-"Oh and I've been sleeping with Kingsley, you and Oliver Wood recently and Harry's still in love with me."
+"Oh and I've been sleeping with Kingsley, you, and Oliver Wood recently and Harry's in love with me."

 "Not handsome or dashing?" he asked, snatching the paper and scanning it.
 "Oh Hermione, this is vicious.
 I'm sorry, especially as now they think we're having an affair."